Edward J. Krill

-Ed counsels healthcare providers and professionals on a variety of issues, including credentialing and accreditation standards, licensure, discipline, labor and employment matters, structuring for succession, and the buying and selling of practices and interests in practices.
-He is well-versed in Medicare regulations, ERISA, and managed-care arrangements such as HMOs, PPOs, and IPAs.
+Ed counsels healthcare providers and professionals on a variety of issues, including credentialing and accreditation standards, licensure, discipline, labor and employment matters, practice structure and the buying and selling of practices and interests in practices.
+He is well-versed in Medicare regulations and other professionals.
 Ed assists physicians and hospitals with regulatory compliance, sanctions, and the continuous changes in U.S. health policy and regulation.

 - Obtained a favorable licensure outcome for a practitioner who had violated narcotics laws.